dragondev-king/IRS-BE/README.md

 * Ruby version
 ruby-3.0.3

-This project' goal is to parse the xml and store the results into table, and provide API endpoints.
+This project's goal is to parse the xml and store the results into table, and provide API endpoints.
 It provides RESTful API.